Augustin Hadelich: Awards and accolades

 Augustin Hadelich is the winner of a 2021 Opus Klassik "Instrumentalist of the Year" award.

-In 2018 Hadelich was named "Instrumentalist of the Year" by Musical America.
+In 2018, Hadelich was named "Instrumentalist of the Year" by Musical America.

 In December 2017, Hadelich was awarded an honorary doctorate from the University of Exeter in the UK.

 In February 2016, Hadelich won his first Grammy Award for the Best Classical Instrumental Solo category at the 58th Grammy Awards in Los Angeles for his performance of Henri Dutilleux’s Violin Concerto, ‘L'arbre des songes’, with the Seattle Symphony and music director Ludovic Morlot on the Seattle Symphony Media label.

 In October 2015, Hadelich became the inaugural winner of the Warner Music Prize, which includes a grant of $100,000 and a recording opportunity with Warner Classics.

-Hadelich won the gold medal at the 2006 International Violin Competition of Indianapolis, where he also received several additional accolades, including the best performance of a Romantic concerto, Classical concerto, Beethoven sonata, violin sonata other than Beethoven, Bach work, commissioned work, encore piece and Paganini caprice.
+Hadelich won the gold medal at the 2006 International Violin Competition of Indianapolis, where he also received several additional accolades, including the best performance of a Romantic concerto, Classical concerto, Beethoven sonata, violin sonata other than Beethoven, Bach work, commissioned work, encore piece, and Paganini caprice.

-Hadelich has also received an Avery Fisher Career Grant (2009), a Borletti-Buitoni Trust Fellowship (2011) and Lincoln Center’s Martin E. Segal Award (2012).
+Hadelich has also received an Avery Fisher Career Grant (2009), a Borletti-Buitoni Trust Fellowship (2011), and Lincoln Center’s Martin E. Segal Award (2012).

 Instrument

-Hadelich currently performs with the 1744 "Leduc / Szeryng" Guarneri del Gesu lent to him through the Tarisio Trust for an extended period.
+Hadelich currently plays the 1744 "Leduc / Szeryng" Guarneri del Gesu lent to him through the Tarisio Trust for an extended period.

-Hadelich previously performed with the 1723 Kiesewetter Stradivarius violin, which was on loan from Clement and Karen Arrison through the Stradivari Society of Chicago.
+Hadelich previously played the 1723 Kiesewetter Stradivarius violin, which was on loan from Clement and Karen Arrison through the Stradivari Society of Chicago.

-From October 2006 until August 2010, Hadelich performed with the 1683 "ex-Gingold" Stradivari as the standing first-prize winner of the Indianapolis Competition.
+From October 2006 until August 2010, Hadelich played the 1683 "ex-Gingold" Stradivari as the standing first-prize winner of the Indianapolis Competition.

 Teaching

-In 2021, Augustin Hadelich was appointed to the faculty of the Yale School of Music, where he teaches a limited number of violinists and gives master classes for all YSM string players.
+In 2021, Augustin Hadelich was appointed to the faculty of the Yale School of Music (YSM), where he teaches a limited number of violinists and gives master classes for all YSM string players.
 He has also held teaching residencies at the Colburn School, Curtis Institute of Music, and Kronberg Academy and given master classes at the Aspen Music Festival and School, the University of Cincinnati’s College-Conservatory of Music, Indiana University’s Jacobs School of Music, the San Francisco Conservatory of Music, the Manhattan School of Music, and the University of Music and Performing Arts in Munich.